HOW TO ADJUST YOUR MARKETING DURING A CRISIS

 21. OFFER A TIME LIMITED OFFER YOUR CUSTOMERS CANNOT RESIST

 FINAL NOTES AND CONCLUSION

 The commerce of goods and services will never stop.
-So, use this crisis as an advantage, think positively and emerge stronger by boldly innovating or pivoting your offering to the new customers’ demands.
+So, use this crisis as an advantage to launch new features or services and emerge stronger by boldly innovating or pivoting your offering to the new customers’ demands.

 ADJUSTING YOUR MARKETING DURING A CRISIS